b-zhao/ML_patent_study/docs/index.md

 2. Other variables that are unaccounted for but have an effect on grant time
       * Demographic information of inventors, macroeconomic conditions, political events

 Overall, our model can give a rough estimate of how long an inventor has to wait before their patent is granted.
 To improve the accuracy of this prediction, more information is needed, either from domain experts, or from a more comprehensive dataset that includes the socioeconomic backgrounds when each patent is filed.
+We can also add time series analysis to further improve our model performance.